ChangLab/ATACPrimerTool/How_to_design_normalization_controls.md

 This document describes how to design normalization controls for ATAC-qPCR.
 We have provided a panel of normalization controls based on peaks with low variability in a variety of human and mouse tissues for which ATAC-seq data is available in ENCODE.
 Primers for these universal normalization controls are available in the APT manuscript and are a good place to start.
-However, this tool can be used to design addtionional normalization controls if these peaks are more variabile in a specific cell type of interest or you would like to use ATAC-qPCR in a species for which normalization controls have not been designed.
+However, this tool can be used to design additional normalization controls if these peaks are more variable in a specific cell type of interest or you would like to use ATAC-qPCR in a species for which normalization controls have not been designed.

 ## Rationale for Selection of Normalization Controls